lunardao/dao/README.md

 ***Example***

-* 100 new people join the existing Squad -> Each of the new member paid 11 ETH -> 1000 $VOX (shares) -> 100 000 new $VOX were minted.
+* 100 new people join the existing Squad -> Each of the new member paid 11 ETH -> 1000 VOX (shares) -> 100 000 new VOX were minted.
-* Treasury has 200 000 $VOX total.
+* Treasury has 200 000 VOX total.
 * Squad = 200 members
 * Treasury net = 500 + 1100 ETH + 500 000 Tx
-* Each $VOX (share) represents:
+* Each VOX (share) represents:
     - 0.008 ETH
     - 2.5 Tx
-* Every Squad member has the same amount of shares: 1000 $VOX.
+* Every Squad member has the same amount of shares: 1000 VOX.
 Their shares representing:
     - 8 ETH (1600/ 200)
     - 25 000 Tx (500 000 / 200)
 * The first 100 members paid 10 ETH each, the new members paid 11 ETH each.
 * The Squad invests 800 ETH to Y in exhange for their token Ty.
 Deal is 1 ETH = 10 000 Ty.
 * Treasury net = 800 ETH + 500 000 TX + 8 000 000 Ty
-* Each member holding 1000 $VOX (shares) is an owner of:
+* Each member holding 1000 VOX (shares) is an owner of:
     - 4 ETH
     - 2500 Tx
     - 40 000 Ty